dev-scripts/prakashbhandari.com.np/content/posts/create-laravel-composer-package-from-scratch-and-upload-on-packagist.md

 ---

-In this post, I’m going to explain how you can create Laravel package locally and publish to packagegist.
+In this post, I’m going to explain how you can create Laravel package locally and publish to [Packagist](https://packagist.org/).

+In this post, I will create a package to convert Hindu Arabic(Nepali) number to English and  English number to Hindu Arabic (Nepali).

 Creating Laravel package is not that hard.

-I will create a package to convert Hindu Arabic(Nepali) number to English and  English number to Hindu Arabic (Nepali).

 In few simple steps you can create your own package.
 I will go through few steps:

-## Step #1 : Install Laravel 9
+## Step #1 : Install Laravel

 I choose Laravel 9 because Laravel 9 is the latest version of Laravel.
 In future, you will have newer version of Laravel.